Loading...

 Common measurement equivalents in grams

-Roasted semiya has been pre-toasted, which gives it a non-sticky texture and a nutty flavor when cooked.
-Unroasted semiya is pale and requires manual roasting in a pan with or without oil before boiling to prevent it from becoming a mushy mass.
+Roasted semiya has been pre-heated until golden brown, which prevents it from becoming sticky when cooked and adds a nutty flavor.
+Unroasted semiya is pale and requires roasting in ghee or oil before use.

 Explore more ingredients in the grain product category with complete nutrition information.